Dorani/TaskForce-Angular/README.md

   - buttons should be aligned with middle of input when it in edit mode.

  -ng-change: we can watch an input for changes and eval an expression when the value changes.

+##Services:
+ - Used across application through dependency injection:
+  - that is how angular makes code available to multiple parts of application
+   - which mean that multiple controllers can use the same service, as long as they define the service as a dependency.
+   -Services could be used for a wide array of things:
+    -providing REST API access methods to diff pieces of app, to sharing data of the longed in user across the app.

+###Setting up a service:
+ - directly in app.js after mainCtrl, check it out!